AVSLab/basilisk/src/simulation/environment/dentonFluxModel/dentonFluxModel.rst

 Note that the `Kp index <https://www.spaceweatherlive.com/en/help/the-kp-index.html>`__ (global geomagnetic activity index) ranges from 0 to 9, with sub-indices '-','o' and '+' and therefore a total number of 28 indices (Kp index 0- and 9+ do not exist).
-Instead of the actual Kp index, this module uses a number between 0 and 27 to specify the Kp index.
-For example, a Kp index value of 5 in this module corresponds to an actual Kp index of 2-.
+In this module, the Kp index is specified with a string of length 2, for example '5-'.